lvanderdonk/Flimbolevels/README.md

 This repository is used for hosting the Flimbo level editor and levels.
 The repository is not used for source control of the editor.
 Please find some technical details and a small guide of the editor below.

 # Getting started
 The download consists of a D64 image file.
 You can use the disk image in Vice (C64 emulator).
-You can download Vice here http://vice-emu.sourceforge.net/index.html#download
+You can download Vice here: http://vice-emu.sourceforge.net/index.html#download

+Startup Vice, Goto file (top menu), Attach disk image, Drive 8.
+Choose the downloaded disk image "Flimbo levels".

+Once attached.
+Type: LOAD"FLIMBO-EDITOR",8 <Enter> .
+And type RUN <Enter>

+In the editor press: L  (shift+l) and type the name of the level:
+Names of the levels:
+* LEVEL1
+* LEVEL2
+etc. To LEVEL7

 # Glossary
 * Character editor = For editing the characterset.
 The characters in a characterset are the building blocks for a level.